 6. Install a SSL security certificate

 People tend to freak out when they go to a website and don’t see a lock symbol or https.
 Getting those anxiety inducing pop up messages, warning of potential security risks, doesn't inspire one to navigate any further.
 Websites without SSL certificates also tend to rank lower in Google searches.
-An SSL certificate is a necessary security measure for any type of web page to have installed and should be a standard.
+An SSL certificate is a necessary security measure for any type of web page to have installed and should be a standard, especially for ecommerce websites where users are inputting sensitive information.

 SSL security certificates encrypt data going both ways between a server and someone’s computer.
 An SSL encrypted connection prevents sensitive information like login information, credit cards, and other customer data that’s been inputted into forms from being exposed.